ElhamAryanpur/ProHack/README.md

 - Can Not Use Main.exe: If You Get Errors Or Closing After Logging In Main.exe, Here Are Solutions:
   - Check If You Made An Account!
 Open reg.exe To Make One!
   - Check For Internet Connection To Be Stable!
-- Not Working On Linux Or Mac: This Version Is Made For Windows!
-Linux And Mac Versions Will Be Released Soon!
+- Not Working On Mac: This Version Is Made For Windows and Linux!
+Mac Version Will Be Released Soon!
 - If Any Other Problems Occured, Please Contact Me!
 Links Are At Bottom!

 # NOTE: